SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

-Should the character have a different sort of movement than normal (such as ﬁns for legs), see the Hindrance Disadvantage (described in the “Character Options” chapter) for information on how to account for this variability.
+Should the character have a different sort of movement than normal (such as ﬁns for legs), see the Hindrance Disadvantage (described in the "Character Options" chapter) for information on how to account for this variability.

 Special Points